 - Anti-inflammatory (it will help reduce redness, irritation, and swelling – which will help shrink pimples faster)

 - Anti-bacterial / antiseptic (prevents infection)

-- Solvent (can breakup the build up of oil, dirt or debris clogging your pores)
+- A solvent (which can breakup the buildup of oil, dirt or debris clogging your pores)

-What about commercial skincare products containing Tea Tree Oil, should you avoid them too?
+What about commercial skincare products containing Tea Tree Oil, are they safe to use?

 In general I find commercial skincare products containing Tea Tree Oil to be a little more safer than the DIY recipes floating around.
 They tend to use less Tea Tree Oil in their formulas than what you see being sprinkled into homemade products.

 If you want to buy a commercial product that contains Tea Tree Oil, to be on the safe side, I would only use a product that washes off like a mask or cleanser.
 And, I would only use it once in a while (like once or twice a week).
 If you have leave-on products like a moisturizer, serum, or toner that contains Tea Tree Oil, I would be very cautious using it.
 Personally, I would probably only use it as a spot treatment in the evening, and not all over your face.